AJAYK-01/KTU-Notifier/README.md

 - Your bot should work as long as you have bot.py running
 - You can host it to Heroku to run forever using instructions at https://github.com/michaelkrukov/heroku-python-script

+#### Head over to branch categoriser for an ML based filterer that pushes only relevant KTU Notifications

 ## Screenshot of .env file

 <img src="https://github.com/AJAYK-01/ktu-notifier/blob/master/screenshots/env-screenshot.png" />